Assignment 3: Short Piece

 The following applications let you perform some sound transformations that are not readily available in most DAWs.
 Using them is not as convenient as using a plug-in inside of a DAW, but they are still valuable, especially for sounds that do not need to be synchronized precisely with other sounds.

 After downloading an application, un-zip it (if necessary), and move it wherever you want.
-It does not need to be installed in an admin-controlled folder, such as /Applications.
-You should be able to run these on any of the Macs in the Music Library.
+It does not need to be installed in an admin-controlled folder.
+On Windows, un-zip the file by right-clicking on it, and choosing Extract All.

 To use an application...